ctogden/write-you-a-web-crawler/README.md

 Let’s get the basic setup out of the way now.
 (Next we’ll give a general overview of the project, and then we’ll jump into writing some code.)

-Type the following in terminal:
+If you're on OS X or Linux, type the following in terminal:

 ```bash
 mkdir webcrawler